flame/libflame/test/main/ReadMe.txt

 ## Running tests

-Once `input.general.operations` and Config files have been tailored to your liking, simply run the test suit executable:
+Once `input.general.operations` and config files have been tailored to your liking, simply run the test suit executable:

 ```